-SPICE (Simulation Program with Integrated Circuits Emphasis) is a general-purpose open source analog electric circuit simulator.
-It started at the University of California Berkeley [1-3] and many implementations exist now, but all are based on the original Berkeley SPICE.
+SPICE 'Simulation Program with Integrated Circuits Emphasis" is a circuit simulation program.
+It started at the University of California Berkeley [xx] and many other implementation exists now, but all are based on the original Berkeley SPICE.

-Spice needs a description of the circuit (netlist) to run the simulation and commands on what exactly to do.
+Spice needs a description of the circuit to simulate (netlist) and commands on what exactly to do.
 It performs the simulation and displays the results.
-SPICE can simulate many circuits with elements such as resistors, capacitors, inductors, transmission lines, many different types of transistors, etc.
+SPICE can simulate many circuits elements such as resistors, capacitors, inductors, transmission lines, many different types of transistors, ...

 As mentioned above, there are many versions of SPICE.
-Although they all share the basic idea, some difference mays exist between the versions.
-In this tutorial we will concentrate on two versions of SPICE, i.e.

-1. ngspice: a GNU simulator 2.
-HSPICE: ORCAD simulator.
+Although they all share the basic idea, some difference may exist between the versions.
+In this tutorial we will concentrate of two versions of SPICE ngspice: a GNU simulator HSPICE: ORCAD simulator.

-If there are differences, it will be mentioned in the context.
+If there are differences, I will mention it in the context.

-To run SPICE, you need to supply a netlist and control commands.
+SPICE needs a netlist, and control commands.